Umang-Kaklotar/Chess_IQ_Analyzer/README.md

    - Use a code editor that shows whitespace characters
    - Run `python -m pytest` to identify syntax issues

-### Getting Help

-If you encounter any issues:

-1. Check the [Issues](https://github.com/yourusername/chess_iq_analyzer/issues) page for known problems
-2. Submit a new issue with details about your problem
-3. Include your system information and any error messages
-4. Attach relevant log files from the logs directory

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- Chess piece images from [Chess.com](https://www.chess.com)
 - Inspired by chess analysis tools like [Lichess](https://lichess.org) and [Chess.com](https://www.chess.com)
-- Thanks to all contributors who have helped improve this project